FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/pro_builder.md

 The configuration items of the Gateway service are located in '[[agency]]. [agency.gateway]'.
 An organization can deploy one Gateway service and a chain can deploy multiple Gateway services.
 The main configuration items include:

 - `[[agency]].[agency.gateway].deploy_ip`: The deployment IP address of the Gateway service.
-If multiple IP addresses are configured, the Gateway service is deployed on multiple machines to achieve the goal of parallel expansion.。
+If multiple IP addresses are configured, the Gateway service is deployed on multiple machines to achieve the goal of parallel expansion。
 - `[[agency]].[agency.gateway].listen_ip`: The listening IP address of the Gateway service.
 The default value is' 0.0.0.0'。
 - `[[agency]].[agency.gateway].listen_port`: The listening port of the Gateway service.
 The default value is' 30300'。
 - `[[agency]].[agency.gateway].peers`: Connection information for all Gateway services。